navxio/repo-glance/README.md

 ### How to install

+Chrome / Edge

 - Download the latest release and unzip
-- go to firefox://addons or chrome://extensions, turn on developer mode
+- go to chrome://extensions, turn on developer mode
 - Load unpacked and navigate to the unzipped folder

+Firefox

+- Download the latest zip
+- go to about:addons and select Debug addons from settings icon
+- Click 'Load Temporary Add-on' and open the downloaded zip

 #### Development